robert-winkler/scientific-articles-markdown/agile-editing-pandoc.md

 ![](fig-editing-options.png)

 **Figure xx.** Markdownfile can be edited on local devices or on cloud drives.
-For advanced version control in collaborative working, a local or remote git repository may ve used.
+For advanced version control in collaborative working, a local or remote git repository may be used.

 ## Markdown editors